exasol/script-languages-release/doc/user_guide/user_guide.md

 ### Ai-Lab

-For a more simple setup, Exasol provides the [AI-Lab](https://github.com/exasol/ai-lab), which allows you to build Script-Languages-Containers in a prepared Virtual-Machine or Docker container.
+For a more simple setup, Exasol provides the [AI-Lab](https://github.com/exasol/ai-lab), which allows you to build Script-Languages-Containers in a prepared Virtual-Machine or Docker container with Jupyter Notebook.

 ## Selected topics